altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 'Maybe Felix already left',
 'Maybe Rossin would not wake up...',
 'Maybe...']`
-~Her thoughts were interrupted by someone sitting down next to her.~ ~She turned - it was Rossin.~
+~She didn't write this list to the board.~
+~she would have kept going except she heard a noise to her left.~ *Rossin sat down next to her.*
+*She turned to him.*
 "What took you so long?"
 ~She asked.~
 "I enjoy my beauty sleep"
+~He said flippantly.~
-*He said flippantly, he looked around.*
+*He yawned and looked around.*
 "I don’t exactly have a choice in that...
 How long?"
 "About an hour."